Night-Fury-MD/E-Commerce/README.md

 ### 🌐 Asynchronous Data Fetching
 - Simulates real-world production delays using a custom `Promise` delay.
-- Fetches initial mock data from the **FakeStore API** securely using `async/await` and robust error handling.
+- Fetched initial mock data from the **FakeStore API** securely using `async/await` and robust error handling.

 ---